flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Email deliverability
     - https://git.coop/social.coop/tech/operations/-/issues/91
     - Our deliverability rates are fine, so we may not need to do anything
-    - Dan looking at Cloudflare DNS
+    - Dan looking at Cloudflare DNS, looks okay
+    - Strengthen our DMARC

 ## 2025-09-09
 - [[Dan]] [[Calix]] [[Flancian]]